 - Choose Publish a service and click Next.

 - Choose the ArcGIS Server connection you want to use from the Choose a connection drop-down list.
-If the server connection you want to use is not listed, you can create a new connection to the server by clicking Connect To ArcGIS Server .
+If the server connection you want to use is not listed, you can create a connection to the server by clicking Connect To ArcGIS Server .

 - Optionally, in the Publish a Service window, provide a new name for the service.
-The name cannot be more than 120 characters long and can contain only alphanumeric characters and underscores.
+The name cannot be more than 120 characters and can contain only alphanumeric characters and underscores.

 - Click Next.

 - By default, services are published to the root folder (root) of ArcGIS Server.
 Services can be organized into subfolders under the root directory.
-Choose the folder where you want to publish the geodata service, or create a new folder to contain the geodata service.
+Choose the folder where you want to publish the geodata service, or create a folder to contain the geodata service.

 - Click Continue.